The Coronavirus Job Retention Scheme (furlough) ended on 30 September 2021.

-- Furlough pay can include overtime fees and can come out of compulsory commission payments but does not apply to discretionary bonuses.
+Furlough pay can include overtime fees and can come out of compulsory commission payments but does not apply to discretionary bonuses.

-How do I qualify for furlough leave?
+How do you qualify for furlough leave?

-- Furlough leave can apply to both full-time and part-time employees, as well as agency employees, zero-hour contract workers (provided they are employees) and apprentices.
+Furlough leave can apply to both full-time and part-time employees, as well as agency employees, zero-hour contract workers (provided they are employees) and apprentices.

-- Your employer will need to consult with you and you have to agree to be furloughed.
+Your employer will need to consult with you and you have to agree to be furloughed.

-- Your employer has to confirm that you are being placed on furlough leave in writing, although this can be through an exchange of emails.
+Your employer has to confirm that you are being placed on furlough leave in writing, although this can be through an exchange of emails.

-How long can I be furloughed until?
+How long can you be furloughed until?